rmolinamir/typescript-cheatsheet/README.md

 ### Extends Keyword (Interface Inheritance)

 Just like how a `class` may extend its properties by inheriting `class` or `abstract class` properties, **interfaces may also inherit properties to extend its own properties**.
-It's done exactly as you'd expect, here's an example using the `NamedPerson` interface shown in the examples above to extend a new interface defined as `AgedPerson`:
+It's done exactly as you'd expect, here's a very basic example using the `NamedPerson` interface shown in the examples above to extend a new interface defined as `AgedPerson`:

 ```ts
   interface NamedPerson {